redux-form/redux-form/docs/api/FieldArray.md

 > Moves an element from one index in the array to another.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.pop() : Function`

 > Removes an item from the end of the array.
 Returns the item removed.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.push(value:Any) : Function`

 > Adds a value to the end of the array.
 Returns nothing.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.remove(index:Integer) : Function`

 > Removes an item from the array at an arbitrary index.
 Returns nothing.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.removeAll() : Function`

 > Removes all the values from the array.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.shift() : Function`

 > Removes an item from beginning of the array.
 Returns the item removed..

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.swap(indexA:Integer, indexB:Integer) : Function`

 > Swaps two items in the array at the given indexes.
 Returns nothing.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 #### `fields.unshift(value:Any) : Function`

 > Adds an item to the beginning of the array.
 Returns nothing.

+> This is not a mutator; it dispatches an action which updates the state in Redux, which will cause your component to rerender.

 ### Meta Props